qmi03/hiPHoP/report/chapters/design/index.typ

 Under the contact form, users can see their messages along with the responses.

+The basic info are stored inside the `contacts` singleton relation, with only one row storing email, facebook, github, telephone number, address.

+All of the messages are stored inside the `contact_messages` relation.

 === Contact management

-This feature is admin-exclusive, allowing the admin to see all messages, their reply status and response to them.
+This feature is admin-exclusive, allowing the admin to view all messages, their reply status and response to them.

+The messages are paginated on the frontend, to access next or previous page, the client would need to send to server a request with the appropriate query string.

+All of the messages are stored inside the `contact_messages` relation.

 === About page